HalcyonWyvern/benefit-fitness/README.md

 # Sturgeon [![NPM Version][npm-image]][npm-url]
   Web Application built using MongoDB, Express, React, and Node.
+You can create an account, log new exercises, and create plans from the exercises stored within your database.
+Built completely in 6 weeks for the final capstone course at the University of Missouri St. Louis

 ## Contributing -- Please Read